Getty helps conservation of modern architecture

 Larking building (Frank Lloyd Wright), Imperial Hotel (Frank Lloyd Wright), Cyclorama (Richard Neutra), Pavillon de l’Esprit Nouveau (Le Corbusier), Pruitt-Igoe complex (Minoru Yamasaki), Michael Reese Hospital Campus (Walter Gropius), Emiciclo at the Milan Fair (Pier Luigi Nervi), Micheels house (Paul Rudolph), Terminal 3 JFK airport (Tippets-Abbett-McCarthy-Stratton), Terminal 6 JFK airport (I.M.
 Pei), Phillis Wheatley Elementary School (Charles Colbert), Gunner’s Mate School (Bruce Graham), Paschal house (James Fitzgibbons).

 What all these buildings have in common is they were demolished, and half of them in the last ten years.
-Some were torn down to make room for – usually larger – new constructions, some for ignorance, and others because the conservation of modern architecture heritage is admittedly difficult.
+Some were torn down to make room for – usually larger – new constructions, some for ignorance, and others because the conservation of modern architectural heritage is admittedly difficult.

 Rietveld Schröder House, in Utrecht, The Netherlands, by Gerrit Rietveld, 1924, photo by Ernst Morritzd.